Picus303/LeniAMD/README.md

-# LENIAMD: An Ultra-Optimized Cellular Automaton LENIA for GPU
+# LENIAMD: An Highly-Optimized Cellular Automaton LENIA for GPU

 **Quick Summary:** This project implements LENIA, a complex cellular automaton, leveraging the interoperability between HIP and Vulkan to achieve exceptional GPU computation efficiency.